 Advanced search options in Match Search will still allow matches to explicitly narrow results down to any possible gender(s) of interest, and your profile will always display your identity as you have selected.

-To publicly show who you're looking for, and to set who you'd like to see in DoubleTake, you'll want to edit the "Looking For" part of your profile, by clicking on the green edit pen icon next to that section on the right side of your profile.
+To publicly show who you're looking for, and to set who you'd like to see in DoubleTake, you'll want to edit the "Looking For" part of your profile, by clicking on the edit pencil icon next to that section on the right side of your profile.

 On the app:

-From your profile, tap on the green edit pen icon under the Details section.
+From your profile, tap on the edit pencil icon under the Details section.

 That will open the details page, from which you can change your orientation(s) and gender(s):